joseeden/joeden/docs/018-Observability/020-Elastic-Stack/006-Logstash/003-Logstash-with-MySQL.md

     }
     ```

+    This configuration:

+    - Retrieves data from the movies table in a MySQL database
+    - Sends data to Elasticsearch
+    - JDBC input plugin connects to the database using the credentials
+    - Output plugin sends data to `movielens-sql` index with SSL encryption.

-6. Start Logstash with the updated configuration:n
+6. Start Logstash with the updated configuration:

     ```bash
     /usr/share/logstash/bin/logstash -f /etc/logstash/conf.d/mysql.conf